 The Novasina brand developed a unique electrolytic measuring sensor that enables highly accurate measurement of the relative equilibrium humidity of materials, the water activity (aw-value).
-These water activity meters are used around the world in many industries from food and pharmaceuticals, to oil and chemicals.
+Novasina’s precise water activity equipment is used around the world in many industries from food and pharmaceuticals, to oil and chemicals.
 The water activity instruments can be used in water activity measurement for process and quality control, on the production line, or for laboratory analysis and product development.

-We highly recommend to use a fliter before the sensor to protect it and prolong its life span - choose the filter that works best for your sample- click here
+Neutec highly recommends that you to use a filter before the sensor to protect it and prolong its life span - choose the filter that works best for your sample- click here

-Our in-house team of specialists and highly trained engineers will take care of servicing, maintaining, and calibrating the equipment for you.
+Our in-house team of specialists and highly trained engineers will take care of servicing, maintaining, and calibrating your water activity equipment for you.
 Let us know if you need any assistance!